 Reviewing and updating your marketing calendar allows you to adapt to changing trends and customer needs.
 You can align your content with current market demands, emerging topics, and feedback from your audience.

-In this video, "How to Create and Use a Marketing Calendar", you'll get to know all about the process of creating and using a marketing calendar for your SaaS marketing and how you can do so.
+In this video, “How to Create and Use a Marketing Calendar”, you'll learn about the process of creating and using a marketing calendar for your SaaS marketing and how you can do so.

 Let's consider a SaaS company that offers project management software.